Devblaise/Creation-of-internet-entries-with-MCP-Server/README.md

 - **generate_project_text** — Takes project metadata and generates a structured project page description and faculty teaser in multiple languages.
 - **generate_project_text_from_project_id** — Looks up a project by its abbreviation (Abkürzung) from the Excel data and calls the first tool automatically.

-It also includes:

-- **Semantic evaluation** using sentence-transformers to compare generated text against human-written references.
 - **FastAPI dashboard** for viewing results, evaluation scores, and downloading outputs.

 ## Project Structure